apache/airflow/CONTRIBUTING.md

 ## Prerequisites for pre-commit hooks

 The pre-commit hooks use several external linters that need to be installed before pre-commit are run.
-Each of the checks install its own environmen, so you do not need to install those, but there are some checks that require locally installed binaries.
+Each of the checks install its own environment, so you do not need to install those, but there are some checks that require locally installed binaries.
 In Linux you typically install them with `sudo apt install` on MacOS with `brew install`.